ryscheng/www.raymondcheng.net/_posts/2018-11-25-git-yubikey.md

 WARNING: Changing mode will require you to use another tool (ykneomgr or u2f-host) to switch back if OTP mode is disabled, really commit? (y/n) [n]: y
 ```

-Now disconnect and reconnect your Yubikey to reset.
+Now disconnect and reconnect your Yubikey to apply the new settings.
 You'll notice that pushing the Yubikey button no longer leads to keyboard strokes.

-It is also recommended to enable a touch requirement for all authentication requests,
+***Optional***: It is also recommended to enable a touch requirement for all authentication requests,
-which means you have the physically touch the device to approve these requests.
+which means you have the physically touch the device to approve any encryption/signing/authentication requests.
 See [here](https://gist.github.com/a-dma/797e4fa2ac4b5c9024cc)
 for a bash script that will enable this requirement for Yubikey 4.

-## Generate Keys
+## Generate Your Keys

 Now let's have the Yubikey generate its own keys.
 This way, we can be sure the keys never existed outside the device.